Chris' Guide to good passwords

 Facebook would also fall into this category (most people don't keep really sensitive information on their FB account).

-SECOND - How do you create the password for #2 above?
+What about when you need a secure password - How do you create the password for #2 above?
 I.e. one that is both "secure" and "you can remember"?
 For me (the gospel according to Chris), there is really one trick:

 Yes, it should have those "other characteristics" too (mixed case, numbers, & special characters).
 But total length is really, REALLY important.
 The reason for this is that password strength is a function of the number of possible characters raised to the power of the length of the password.
 By using a longer password, you are changing the exponent.